NetLogo/NW-Extension/README.md

 What if we add a new red turtle?

     create-turtles 1 [ set color red ]
-    show nw:get-context
+    show map sort nw:get-context

 Nope:

     [[(turtle 0) (turtle 2)] [(link 0 2)]]

 **A final note regarding the different types of agentsets**: because of how they are implemented in NetLogo and handled in the NW extension, it is likely that special agentsets will perform better for some of the extension's primitives.
-So, if you can, prefer a context refering to `turtles` and `links` or to simple breeds instead of agentsets built with `with`, `turtle-set`, etc.
+So, if you can, prefer a context refering to `turtles` and `links` or simple breeds, instead of agentsets built with `with`, `turtle-set`, etc.

 ## Primitives